 Online shoppers have also come to expect mobile apps designed specifically for use on mobile devices.

 People want an easy way to interact with your eCommerce store.
-If you want to see your business grow quickly, it’s important that you meet these expectations.
+If you want to see your business grow quickly, you must meet these expectations.

 Remember that ease of use is of paramount importance for mobile apps.
-So, seek out designers who are experienced in creating user-friendly mobile app interfaces.
+So, seek out experienced designers to create user-friendly mobile app interfaces.

 4. Harness the power of the landing page.

-If your eCommerce business is serious about achieving rapid growth, then you need to embrace the landing page.
+If your eCommerce business is serious about achieving rapid growth, you must embrace the landing page.

 So, feature each marketing offer and product with a unique landing page on your website.

 You may even want to consider creating landing pages for specific target audiences.
 This way, people who search for your product online will be taken to a webpage that caters to their needs and perspectives.